pawan13/RollingDice/README.md

 # RollingDice
-Rolling dice game on android using Java
+Rolling dice game on android studio using Java